JuliaMolSim/Molly.jl/docs/src/docs.md

 ## Simulating a protein

-The recommended way to simulate a macromolecular simulation is to read in a force field in OpenMM XML format and read in a coordinate file in a format [supported by Chemfiles.jl](https://chemfiles.org/chemfiles/latest/formats.html).
+The recommended way to run a macromolecular simulation is to read in a force field in [OpenMM XML format](http://docs.openmm.org/latest/userguide/application/05_creating_ffs.html) and read in a coordinate file in a format [supported by Chemfiles.jl](https://chemfiles.org/chemfiles/latest/formats.html).
-This sets up a system in the same data structures as above and is simulated in the same way.
+This sets up a system in the same data structures as above and that is simulated in the same way.
-Here a [`StructureWriter`](@ref) is used to write the trajectory as a PDB file.
+Here we carry out an energy minimization, simulate with a Langevin integrator and use a [`StructureWriter`](@ref) to write the trajectory as a PDB file.
 ```julia
 ff = OpenMMForceField("ff99SBildn.xml", "tip3p_standard.xml", "his.xml")